A-Kim98/CISC-327-Course-Project/testcases4.md

 * Enter the value ```15``` into element ```#price_sell```
 * Enter the value ```20210901``` into element ```#expdate_sell```
 * Click element ```input[type="submit" value="Sell"]```
-* Check that #message is "Ticket price range must be between 10-100 dollars"
+* Check that #message is "Ticket price must be 10 dollars or above"
+* Open /logout (clean up)

 #### Test case R5.4.4 - boundary of 100 - negative
 Mocking: